Kenethoriga/payroll_system/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact me at kenethhoriga@live.com
+For any questions or inquiries, please contact me at kenethoriga@live.com

 ---